PRL-PRG/evalr-experiment/README.md

 (mostly a data cleanup) and run the actual analysis.
 The analysis is done in R using  [R markdown](https://rmarkdown.rstudio.com/) notebooks.

-First, we run the data preprocessing
+First, we run the data preprocessing:

 ```sh
 make package-preprocess